-A search query is a word or phrase that an Internet user enters in a search engine.
-The search results are all sites, videos and pictures in which this word-phrase occurs.
+A search query is a word or phrase an Internet user enters into a search engine.
+The search results are all sites, videos, and pictures where this phrase occurs.

-In order for a page or the entire site to appear in search results for a specific query, webmasters place so-called “keywords” in the content – the very words that the user types into the search engine.
+For a page or the entire site to appear in search results for a specific query, webmasters place “keywords” in the content – the words the user types into the search engine.

 Keywords and phrases in search engine optimization (SEO) are words and phrases specific to the topic on which the site or its separate page is promoted in search engines.
 They are also abbreviated as keys (SEO keys).
 A simple key consists of a single word (one-word dictionary).
-A compound key (complex, verbose, wordy) is a semantic phrase or a whole phrase.
+A compound key (complex, lengthy, wordy) is a semantic or whole phrase.

 The semantic core is a set of words and phrases reflecting the theme and structure of the site.

-Making up the semantic core, you answer the global question: what information can be found on the site.
-Since customer orientation is considered one of the main principles of business and marketing, you can look at the creation of a semantic core from the other side.
-You need to determine which search queries users use to search for information that will be published on the site.
+Making up the semantic core, you answer the global question: what information can be found on the site?
+Since customer orientation is considered a main business and marketing principle, you can create a semantic core from the other side.
+It would help if you determined which search queries users use to search for information that will be published on the site.

-Thus, SEO keys are not just words and phrases describing the company’s business, if we are talking about a commercial site, but these are the words and phrases that should most closely match the search queries of real people.
-It is in this case that it is most likely that the company’s website will be shown to users in the search for such queries, which means that the maximum number of potential buyers (target audience) will go to the site from the search.
+Thus, SEO keys are not just words and phrases describing the company’s business if we are talking about a commercial site, but these are the words and phrases that should most closely match the search queries of real people.
+In this case, the company’s website will likely be shown to users in the search for such queries, which means that the maximum number of potential buyers (target audience) will go to the site from the search.
 This principle of forming and laying keys is the main one in search engine optimization of site texts, although there are a lot of other nuances of truly successful SEO.

-Matching keys to search queries is called an occurrence, and sometimes the key itself is called in the text.
-If the match is exact (the request is to buy a computer, the key is to buy a computer), then the occurrence is called exact (complete, direct).
-If the match is inaccurate (the request is to buy a computer, the key is to sell computers), then the entry is called inaccurate (incomplete, indirect).
+Matching keys to search queries is an occurrence; sometimes, the key is called in the text.
+If the match is exact (the request is to buy a computer, and the key is to buy a computer), then the occurrence is called exact (complete, direct).
+If the match is inaccurate (the request is to buy a computer, and the key is to sell computers), the entry is called inaccurate (incomplete, indirect).
 There may also be synonymous occurrences (query – display for computer, key – monitor for computer).
-They are also well recognized by search engines as relevant, i.e. having a suitable meaning.
+Search engines also recognize them as relevant, i.e., having a suitable meaning.